dcreutz/SQM-Visualizer/README.md

 ## Installation (Server)

+The server version requires PHP version 8 or later.

 1. [Download the server-side SQM Visualizer](https://github.com/dcreutz/SQM-Visualizer/releases/download/v0.2alpha/sqm_visualizer_server.tar.gz).

 2. Extract the tar.gz file and place the contents in a directory on your web server.